-These are the requirements you'll need to meet to upload data for your products.
-If you don't follow these requirements, we'll disapprove this attribute and let you know in the Key Actions page of your Manufacturer Center account.
+These are the requirements you'll need to meet to show your product on Google.
+If you don't follow these requirements, we'll disapprove your product and let you know in the Diagnostics page of your Manufacturer Center account.

 Video game variants

 If your product comes in different formats, submit the format for each variant.